turingschool/curriculum-site/module2/lessons/js_intro_to_dom_manipulation.md

 <section class="call-to-action">
 ### Your Turn

-In the warmup codepen, query the three elements we're going to want access to.
+In the warmup Animal codepen, query the three elements we're going to want access to.
 Save each in a well-named variable.

 - the title
 - the elephant fact